 Set the permission correctly.
 It should have full access to the administrators only.

 Once you click Finish, it will appear back as Administrative share on your Windows 10 computer.
-Here is the screenshot after adding back the deleted administrative share.
+Here is the screenshot after adding back the deleted admin share.